xEdelweiss/community-blogging-laravel/README.md

     1. Logout
     2. Click "Write post" -> Redirect to login page
     3. "New post" page is opened, but editor is not initialized
+- ImageBlockView is redrawing on click due to decorators, this leads to image refetching

 # TODO